 Are you good in the fields of Math and Science?

 The two subjects that are most central to engineering education are mathematics and science.
 Calculus, algebra, statistics, physics, chemistry, and biology are just some of the topics that will likely be covered in the majority of undergraduate engineering programs.
 You should also anticipate having to participate in multiple labs.

 All the hardest types of engineering feature problem-solving.
 Your primary mission is to discover viable solutions so that you can make the world a better, safer, and more productive place.
 If you think you have strong critical thinking skills, you should consider majoring in engineering.
 This field is always in demand.

 Are you ready to put in long hours for your schoolwork?

-Many people believe that engineering is one of the most difficult fields of study to study.
-Be aware of the rigorous requirements that must be met to earn a degree in engineering if you are considering doing so.
+Many people know that engineering is one of the most difficult fields of study to study.
+Be aware of the rigorous requirements that must be met to earn a degree in engineering.
 Engineering programs may require you to maintain a certain grade point average in addition to the several hours of weekly homework.